Basis dependence of Neural Quantum States for the Transverse Field Ising Model: Key factors for NQS performance

-We now turn to studying the possible links between properties of the Hamiltonian and the performance of NQS in approximating its ground state.
 We identify three main aspects that make a ground state amenable to be efficiently approximated by NQS: (i) The uniqueness of the ground state, i.e. whether there is a unique, gapped and non-degenerate ground state, (ii) the phase uniformity, and (iii) the amplitude uniformity.

 Shown in Fig.~\ref{fig:flowchart} is a condensed flow-chart summarizing our findings, which are detailed in the following.
 In particular, we highlight that the performance properties are not fully decided by these aspects individually but rather by the intricate interplay between them.